Gaodol/unity-class-No2/README.md

 # unity-class-No2
-a test repository for a game
+a test repository for a game.
 From youtube 'how to use github with Unity'.